Asterisk - The Open Source Telephony Project GIT-master-f36a736

 Definition: uuid.c:50

-References ast_malloc, generate_uuid(), and NULL.
+References ast_malloc, generate_uuid(), NULL, and uuid().

 Referenced by AST_TEST_DEFINE().